Truck Accident Lawyer

 - Turning: Large trucks need a lot of room to turn.
 It is common for the truck driver to use more than one lane of traffic to make a right turn.
 This often results in unsuspecting passenger vehicles being crushed.

 - Fatigue: One study indicates the average truck driver only gets 4.8 hours of sleep per night.
 Clearly, this is not enough rest.
 Although the laws have been changed limiting a trucker’s drive time, studies show some truckers still continue to drive long hours in order to keep up with the company demands.

 - Brake Time: Large trucks can’t stop on a dime, which leads to a great number of rear-end accidents.
 A rear-end collision from a truck is always more devastating than with an automobile, due to the weight of the truck.

 - Jack-knife: Large trucks can jack-knife if they come to a sudden stop and the load shifts.
 This sudden shift causes the trailer to come around and go sideways.
 When this happens, there is no place for a passenger vehicle to go.

-- Stimulants: Due to the long hours on the road, many truckers have turned to using stimulants to keep themselves awake.
+- Stimulants: Due to the long hours on the road, many truckers have turned to use stimulants to keep themselves awake.
 Often these stimulants are illegal.
-Once these stimulants wear off, truck drivers usually tire rather quickly causing them to fall asleep at the wheel.
+Once these stimulants wear off, commercial truck drivers usually tire rather quickly causing them to fall asleep at the wheel.

 18 Wheeler Accidents have increased at an alarming rate each year.
 18 Wheeler Accidents can result from unsafe driving, oversized loads and other unsafe practices that put other motorists as well as the truck operator in danger.